Cincinnati Bengals Buying Guide

 Setting character aside (as the Bengals did), Mixon blends power, speed and pass-catching ability.
 At 6-1 and 226 pounds, he has prototypical feature-back size.
 Despite sharing a backfield with Samaje Perine, a fine back in his own right, Mixon had 1,109 yards from scrimmage and 11 touchdowns as a freshman at Oklahoma, then 1,812 scrimmage yards and 15 touchdowns as a sophomore.
 He averaged 6.8 yards per carry and a mind-boggling 13.8 yards per catch during his two years with the Sooners.

-It’s widely assumed that Mixon will lead the Bengals in carries this year, as evidenced by his Fantasy Football Calculator ADP of RB15.
-That’s probably a safe assumption, I don’t mind Mixon’s ADP relative to his position, but he’s typically coming off the board in the middle of the third round, and at that point I’d rather take a player at another position than roll the dice on a rookie running back who’ll be operating behind a dreadful offensive line.
+It’s widely assumed that Mixon will lead the Bengals in carries this year, as evidenced by his Fantasy Football Calculator ADP of RB18.
+That’s probably a safe assumption, I don’t mind Mixon’s ADP relative to his position, but he’s typically coming off the board late in the third round, and at that point I’d rather take a player at another position than roll the dice on a rookie running back who’ll be operating behind a dreadful offensive line.

 From A.J.
 Green’s rookie year in 2011 through 2015, he finished WR14, WR4, WR4, WR23 (missed three games) and WR8 in fantasy scoring.
 He was leading all receivers in PPR points per game last year before tearing his hamstring in Week 11.
 Green is consistency personified and one of the NFL’s true alpha receivers.
 He’s a clear top-five fantasy option at the position.
 Antonio Brown, Odell Beckham Jr. and Julio Jones are the consensus top three.
 Green and Mike Evans are both worthy candidates for the WR4 spot.
 I currently have Evans ranked above Green, mainly because Green presumably has already reached his zenith and Evans still has room for growth, but I think it’s close to a coin toss between the two.

 The Bengals’ selection of John Ross with the ninth overall pick in this year’s draft was curious.
 The team already has an ace wide receiver and entered the draft with a screaming need for offensive line help, yet Cincinnati spent a top-10 pick on a receiver who set a Combine record with a 4.22-second 40 time but had a torn ACL in one knee, microfracture surgery on the other, and offseason shoulder surgery that might keep him sidelined for the beginning of training camp.
 In the Bengals’ defense, Ross is no mere sequel to Phillip Dorsett, who snuck into the first round of the 2015 on the jet stream of a blazing 40 time and has disappointed ever since.
 Ross can actually play.
 But how many targets can he expect to see in a passing attack featuring Green and Eifert?
 Even 80 targets – a modest five per game – would seem to be a stretch.
-Ross has value to the Cincinnati offense as a lid lifter whom safeties must honor, but his ADP of WR54 is too high.
+Ross has value to the Cincinnati offense as a lid lifter whom safeties must honor, but I don’t know if he’s draftable in average-sized leagues.

 Tyler Boyd had 54 catches and played 68% of the Bengals’ offense snaps as a rookie last season.
 His snap count could ebb with the addition of Ross and better health for Green, but Boyd should still get a fair amount of work as a slot man in three- or four-receiver sets.
 Still, barring injury, his fantasy value is minimal.
 Ditto for veteran Brandon LaFell, who quietly compiled 64 catches for 862 yards and six touchdowns last year but is destined to be cast out of the starting lineup once Ross finds his NFL sea legs.